 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part II, Chapter 10 (10.6.1) provides safety precautions.

-Note 2: This material will be included as an Appendix to this section in a future edition.
+Note 2: This material will be included as an Appendix in a future edition.

 3.3.2.3 Members shall calibrate all pyrheliometers, other than absolute pyrheliometers, by comparison using the sun as the source with a pyrheliometer that has traceability to the World Standard Group and a likely uncertainty of calibration equal to or better than the pyrheliometer being calibrated.